ericardomuten/profile-page/content/home/experience_research.md

     location: Online
     date_start: '2021-03-01'
     date_end: ''
-    description: Currently working on the code implementation of the algorithm from the Data re-uploading for a universal quantum classifier by Pérez-Salinas, A. et al. and Quantum Graph Neural Networks by Verdon, G. et al. research papers in Qiskit framework under supervision of Anna Phan.
+    description: Mentor&#58 [Dr. Anna Phan](https://researcher.watson.ibm.com/researcher/view.php?person=au1-anna.phan)<br>Currently working on the code implementation of the algorithm from the Data re-uploading for a universal quantum classifier by Pérez-Salinas, A. et al. and Quantum Graph Neural Networks by Verdon, G. et al. research papers in Qiskit framework.
 This code will be presented as Qiskit Textbook on the Qiskit's website.

   - title: Undergraduate Thesis
     company: Quantum Technology Lab, Bandung Institute of Technology